stelligent/config-lint/README.md

 The data being validated can come from template files, such as a Terraform file.
 There is also an example of a Linter that runs agains data returned from an AWS API call.

-There is also the ability to deploy an AWS Lambda that can be used as a custom rule AWS Config.
-The compliance tests are written in YAML, using the same format.
-This YAML is stored in an S3 object, and the bucket and key of the object are passed as parameters to the AWS Config fule

 # Installation
 You can use [Homebrew](https://brew.sh/) to install the latest version: